The Best Exercises for Losing Weight

 Walking or hiking on trails around the area allows you to enjoy the changing seasons.
 It can boost your creativity and your happiness.

-Start with a 4-pound weight and do some simple curl-ups.
+If you are new to weight lifting, start with a 4-pound weight and do some simple curl-ups.
 Add in some lunges with a small weight in each hand.
 As you get stronger, increase the weight.
+Make sure to stretch and rest to reduce your risk of injury.

 Other exercises that are great for both aerobic and weight-bearing workouts are yoga and Pilates.
 There are many online videos to help get you started and when possible, there are studios in our area that offer beginner courses.